SFerguson90/APlaceForUsAPI/README.md

 #### First Use - Creating an Account

 To use the API, an account must first be created.
 This happens through a POST request to the /users endpoint.
-Users can feel safe, knowing their passwords are SHA256 encrypted, when stored in the database.
+Users can feel safe, knowing their passwords are SHA256 encrypted when stored in the database.

 ![NewUserCreated](/testPictures/newAccountPost.jpg "New account created")